toilville/spelWork/sandbox/draft.md

 - **Scrying Patterns**: Predictive analytics for potential wish failures

 ## Implementation Approach
-The open-source Spelwork framework would include:
+The open-source SPELWork framework would include:

 1. Core data models and schemas for the process lattice
 2. Visualization libraries for different views of the system